 On that altar I’d also displayed a sheet of yellow notebook paper lined in light blue that listed thirty literary journals I really, really wanted my stories to be published in.
 At the time of our house move, as I was packing up, I held the yellow page, torn.
 The page was yellowed and drooping, sun-damaged, and the black-inked list barely legible.
 I almost tossed the sheet, but didn’t.

 Today, that page remains on my altar in our current home.
 My office here is in the basement, rather than the attic, and is small and cold and dark.
+I think it really runs the risk of attracting pests with its dark and dank environment, perfect for bugs and rodents to thrive in.
+Hopefully, I won’t need to call the likes of pest control julington creek fl, but at least I know they’re there if I need them.
 I need the light on all the time and the space heater blows regularly.
 There’s also that chaotic sense of the ever-growing contents of the room about to spill out beyond the walls.
 My altar here is on the two top shelves of a bookcase, away from the windows, and the yellow sheet of notepaper is faring much better, away from sun bake.

 Every time I place a story in a magazine from this yellowed ‘Dream List,’ I make a check on the page.
 There are now twenty-three checkmarks.
 The Dream List is from about four years ago, when I first started publishing online and learned of Duotrope and the many, many magazines available to us as readers and writers.
 My Dream List today of publications to contribute to, were I to take the time to write one, would look very different to that of just a few years ago.
 There was a recent discussion on Facebook, largely between xTx and Barry Graham, on the hierarchy of literary magazines and writers’ shifting ambitions.
 Graham maintained that if a magazine was good enough for your work once, it should remain good enough for your work.
 And I agree, for the most part, but the desire to move ourselves up the hierarchical tower of literary magazines shouldn’t discredit or damn anyone.